davkk/masters-thesis/typst/main.typ

 To calculate efficiency, the O2Physics framework relied on the `femtoUniverseEfficiencyBase.cxx` task.
 Since each task contains its own separate set of configurable parameters, this approach required manually synchronizing the efficiency task with the main analysis task.
 Such an error-prone and time-consuming process demanded a careful mirroring of every change across all analyses.
 The introduction of any potential inconsistencies could consequently reduce the reliability of the final results.

-Therefore, a large part of this work revolves around developing a generic method in O2Physics, so that the application of the corrections can be easily added to any analysis task.
+Therefore, a large part of this work focuses on developing a generic method in O2Physics, which allows physicists to apply the corrections easily to any analysis task.

 == The initial idea